Transactions and Serverless are Made for Each Other

 Popular serverless platforms offer incredible scalability and simplicity, but only for stateless applications.
 However, modern applications are usually stateful—long running with complex real-world interactions.
 To build stateful serverless applications, developers have to patch together many services and build custom state handling, which is time-consuming, error-prone, and hard to scale.

-The Solution: Durable Serverless with DBOS
+The Solution: Durable Serverless Workflows with DBOS

 DBOS enables stateful serverless by storing the execution state of workflows in a database.
 That way, if a workflow is interrupted (due to scaling, failure, or migration), it can automatically recover from where it left off by looking up its execution state in the database.